-Radiology plays a pivotal role in organising patient care; an organisation which works well can help improve efficiency and reduce cost for the care providers involved.
+Radiology plays a pivotal role in organising patient care; an organisation that works well can help improve efficiency and reduce cost for the care providers involved.
 In the German DRG system, speed is a key factor.

 The key aims of the Department of Diagnostic and Interventional Radiology are therefore:

 The key performance indicators of the Department of Diagnostic and Interventional Radiology are: